bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 - Take breaks - don’t review for longer than 60 minutes.

 Don’t feel bad for taking your time when doing code reviews!
-They often take longer than you think, and we should ensure to be spend as much time as needed.
+They often take longer than you think, and we should be spending as much time as needed.

 :::tip